jihyunlab/secret/README.md

 ## Encryption key

-If you register JIHYUNLAB_SECRET_KEY in the system or user environment variables, it will be used as the encryption key during encryption.
+If you register JIHYUNLAB_SECRET_KEY in system or user environment variables, it will be used as the encryption key during encryption.

 ```bash
 export JIHYUNLAB_SECRET_KEY=YourSecretKey